shadman/url-shortener-mongo-php/README.md

 - High performance can support morethan 500 million users.
 - Using Free MongoDB from https://mlab.com.
 (Although its great but you may face some downtime due to free package).
 - Added URL rewriting for shortest URL on server to experince a live taste.
+- Tracking number of hits for every short URL
+- Storing creation date time as well

 ## Deployment: